doug/doug.github.com/resume.markdown

 Art: Painting to bronze to lithography to video to performance to algorithmic and anything in between.

 ### *Experience* ###
-**2008 MIT Media Lab** Graduate student and Research Assistant at the MIT Media lab under Pattie Maes in the Ambient Intelligence Group.
+**2008 MIT Media Lab** Graduate student and Research Assistant at the MIT Media lab under Pattie Maes in the Fluid Interfaces Group.
 **2007 Yahoo!
 Design Innovation Group ("yHaus")** Full time employee under Joy Mountford with Ben Clemens as my manager, work is generally self-directed data visualization/exploration or new interface design.
 As an overview some projects I am working on include Clustering Interface, LDA Topic Modeling and Mail Social Graph, Face of News, Core Animation Experiments, and Multi-touch zoomable interface designs.
 **2007 Transit Art Show Japan** Displaying large computer-vision based photographic work in Tokyo & Kyoto.